Nanolx/NanoDroid/README.md

     * `/system/priv-app/Phonesky/Phonesky.apk` for Play Store
 * SafetyNet check fails with `can't connect to Google API`
   * see `microG DroidGuard Helper or Play Store crashing` above and install microG DroidGuard Helper as user application
-* Play Store lacks fake sign permission
+* Play Store lacks signature spoofing permission
-  * on ROMs like **crDroid** or **OmniROM**, that have built-in fake signing and don't require running `framework-patcher.sh`, in some cases the Play Store is not granted fake sign permission, to fix this issue one of the following commands as root on your phone
+  * on ROMs like **crDroid** or **OmniROM**, that have built-in signature spoofing, in some cases the Play Store is not granted that permission automatically, to fix this, issue one of the following commands as **root** on your device
     * `nanomod-overlay --permission`
     * `pm grant com.android.vending android.permission.FAKE_PACKAGE_SIGNATURE`
 * Battery Drain